 1892-93 Mr Cole.
 Moved 1893 to Swallowfield Park Berkshire.
 Effectively the head gardener on a day to day basis but the elderly William Shorter was officially still the head.

 1898- 1916 Thomas Blackmore.
 Rose specialist and florist who provided floral decorations for many public events in Marlow.
 Judge regularly at local horticultural shows.
 A native of Devon.
 He gave some talks to the local boy scouts on horticulture in 1914.
-He also provided the plants for some formal planting displays at Marlow Cemetery in the years after it opened.
+He provided the plants for some formal planting displays at Marlow Cemetery in the years after it opened.
 He lived in a 4 room cottage on the estate.
 The under gardener lived in the Lodge house in 1911.

 Suffolk Lodge, off what is now Station Road.
 Later called Marlow Lodge (There was also a Marlow Lodge at Little Marlow)